ferrous-systems/rust-training/training-slides/src/julia-cheatsheet.md

 ----

-* Julians are used to thinking about memory footprint and layout in perf-sensitive code, as well as subtyping relations - two lynchpins for understanding the ownership and borrowsing system where the role of subtyping and variance are very commonly ommitted.
+* Julians are used to thinking about memory footprint and layout in perf-sensitive code, as well as subtyping relations - two lynchpins for understanding the ownership and borrowsing system where the role of subtyping and variance are very commonly omitted.
 This topic can therefore be explained much clearer and earlier in the curriculum.
 * Materials for Rust beginners normally cater for C++ expertise (which skip error handling as philosophy) or Python/Go/Javascripters and spend too much importance on memory layouts (which Julians may know from designing faster algorithms)
 * Julia has a rich generics vocabulary and a JIT that mirror Rust's trait -> monomorphize approach.